bruce-hill/tomo/docs/command-line-parsing.md

 Supported metadata:

+- `EXECUTABLE`: the name of the executable to compile.
+If not provided, the name will be the name of the Tomo source file without the ".tm" extension.

 - `USAGE`: the short form usage shown in CLI parsing errors and help pages.
 This should be a single line without the name of the program, so `USAGE: "--foo"` would translate to the error message `Usage: myprogram --foo`.
 If this is not